 Can you freeze it?

 Yes of course.
 If you have any leftovers that you don't want to eat up in the next few days then you can keep it in the freezer for up to three months.
 I usually store leftover curries in individual containers so it's easy to take out individual portions.

 You can defrost it in the fridge overnight or on the kitchen counter at room temperature.

 More curry recipes

 I love making homemade curries and recreating Indian takeaways at home.
 Why not check out my chicken Madras too?
+Or my chicken patia which also has tamarind in?
 All these recipes are inspired by curry house favourites: